3doordigital/SoSensational/plugins/skimlinks/readme.txt

 2. Skimlinks publisher dashboard

 == Changelog ==
+= 1.2.4 =
+* fixes url to skimlinks js library to be protocol-agnostic

 = 1.2.3 =
 * fixes bug with incorrectly encoded urls in rss feed
 * updated to support feeds with encoded content